“Nothing great was ever achieved without enthusiasm”

 The artist uses a finely detailed and freestyle attack application method with bold and blended contrasting that allow the media to partially form its own two-dimensional texture as it is laid out according to a peculiar sense of perception, depth, tone, and balance.
 He refers to a “natural hand” with the media as it gives shape somehow by itself into recognizable form, and where the texture and final reveal just kind of do their own things.

-Also, according to the artist, “artistic” balance can be a subjective gift that does not intend to constrain itself to accepted norms; instead, his own feeling of balance in a modernist, two-dimensional presentation serves as an amenity to the art that speaks well to both craftsperson and casual observer in occasional imbalanced states.
-He adds that no one likely has an inherent right to what is to be finally said about a creative piece of art.
+Also, according to the artist, “artistic” balance can be a subjective gift that does not intend to constrain itself to accepted norms; instead, his own feeling of balance in a modernist, two-dimensional presentation serves as an amenity to his art that speaks well to both the craftsperson and casual observer.
+Often, a work’s imbalanced presentation is easily observed and critical to the piece.